| AHA!Poetry.com

 Mainstream

 Poetry Avaunt, garde!
-With an emphasis on
+Flarf, with an emphasis

-amateur gynecology, at least the last time we saw it. |
+on amateur gynecology, at least the last time we saw

 *New

-Pages: Lit Mags succinct info abnout
+Pages: Lit Mags succinct info about

-what's new out there in the literary world.
+what's new out there in the literary world. |

 Octothorp